dpreussler/mockitoid/README.md

 ```

 some mocks can have small behavior:
-'mockTextView("test")' given a Textview that will return an Editable that has string "test"
+`mockTextView("test")` given a Textview that will return an Editable that has string "test"

-'mockFragmentManager(FragmentTransaction)' will return this fragmenttransaction for every transaction started
+`mockFragmentManager(FragmentTransaction)` will return this fragmenttransaction for every transaction started

-'mockMenuItem(id)' where id will be the itemId that will return a MenuItem mock for
+`mockMenuItem(id)` where id will be the itemId that will return a MenuItem mock for
 ..